davidxmoody/davidxmoody.com/ideas.md

 # Content experiment ideas

-- Compare pagination buttons vs a "load more" button which loads more on the same page
 - Put CTAs or links to my most recent posts/relevant posts at the bottom of all of my posts
-- Put tags under articles and create listing pages for tags

 # Blog tweaks